De Dannan

 De Dannan (originally Dé Danann) is an Irish folk music group.
-It was formed 1975 by Frankie Gavin (fiddle), Alec Finn (guitar, bouzouki), Johnny "Ringo" McDonagh (bodhrán) and Charlie Piggott (banjo) as a result of sessions in Hughes's Pub in Spiddal, County Galway, Ireland, with Dolores Keane (vocals) subsequently being invited to join the band.
-The fiddler Mickey Finn (1951–1987) is also acknowledged to have been a founder member.
+It was formed in 1975 by Frankie Gavin (fiddle), Alec Finn (guitar, bouzouki), Johnny "Ringo" McDonagh (bodhrán) and Charlie Piggott (banjo) as a result of sessions in Hughes's Pub in Spiddal, County Galway, Ireland, with Dolores Keane (vocals) subsequently being invited to join the band.
+The fiddler Mickey Finn (1951–1987) is also acknowledged to have been a founding member.

 The band was named after the legendary Irish tribe Tuatha Dé Danann.
-In 1985 the spelling of the name was changed from "Dé Danann" to "De Dannan" for reasons that have never been made clear.
+In 1985, the spelling of the name was changed from "Dé Danann" to "De Dannan" for reasons that have never been made clear.
 Since 2010, however, Finn and McDonagh have recorded and performed with a line-up named "De Danann", and, since 2012, Gavin has recorded and performed with another line-up named "De Dannan".

 History

-The group's debut album was the eponymous Dé Danann, produced by Dónal Lunny and recorded at Eamonn Andrews Studios, Dublin, in 1975 and released on Polydor.
+The group's debut album was Dé Danann, produced by Dónal Lunny and recorded at Eamonn Andrews Studios, Dublin, in 1975 and released on Polydor Records.
 In early 1976, Keane left to marry multi-instrumentalist John Faulkner, with whom she subsequently recorded three albums of folk music.

 To fill the vacancy left after Keane's departure, Dé Danann brought in Andy Irvine.
 Irvine never recorded on any full De Danann album but he can be heard on three tracks recorded with the band on 30 April 1976, during a folk festival in Germany.
 Irvine left soon thereafter because of scheduling conflicts but proposed as his replacement Johnny Moynihan, who participated in the recording of the band's second album, Selected Jigs Reels & Songs.
 This album featured a bodhrán solo by McDonagh on "Over The Bog Road" but the album has never been released on CD, reportedly because the master tapes were lost.

-Moynihan left in 1978, being replaced by singer and accordion-player Tim Lyons; for a short period in 1978 the band toured as a six-piece featuring both Moynihan and Lyons.
+Moynihan left in 1978, being replaced by singer and accordion player Tim Lyons; for a short period in 1978, the band toured as a six-piece featuring both Moynihan and Lyons.